-Indeed, despite the fact that the economic ship has left the port long before the political one – the Palestinians did not come on board.
-Once the political part became known – it was clear that the economic rationale was supposed to overshadow the political sacrifice.
-In order for the deal to work, Trump has conceded to all five demands of Netanyahu from the Palestinians: under the agreement of mutual recognition the State of Palestine would be recognized by Israel as the state of the Palestinians and the State of Israel would be recognized by the Palestinians as the state of the Jewish people.
-This is crucial as this encapsulated the prime minister’s effort to legislate the National basic law on the assumption that he cannot demand from the Palestinians to recognize Israel as the Jewish state if it is not enshrined as a basic law under Israeli constitution.
-Yet the idea that the Palestinians would recognize Israel as a Jewish state, with over 20% Palestinians being citizens of Israel and millions of refugees seeking to return to their homes in Israel – is one of the greatest concessions the USA demanded from the Palestinians.
-Likewise, the idea that no Arab or Jew would be uprooted from his home undermines the whole discourse of the illegal settlements in the occupied territories which was the bedrock of the negotiations since the 1990s.
-The plan specifically denies this reading of international law by declaring that ‘withdrawing from territory captured in defensive war is a historical realty’ (p.
-8).
-And Israel already withdrew from 88% of the territory captured in 1967, the sentence continues, thereby endorsing the Israeli rightwing position.
-This was outright rejected by the European Union and the international arena, but went unnoticed from Trump’s perspective.
-It opened the door for Netanyahu to try to change the relation to Israel in the larger European community, and especially the East-European nations, as we shall shortly see.
+Indeed, the economic ship left the port long before the political one, and the Palestinians were not tempted to come on board.
+Once the political part became known, it was clear that the economic rationale was intended to overshadow the political sacrifice the plan demanded from the Palestinians.
+Trump acceded to all of Netanyahu’s demands.
+First, under the agreement of mutual recognition, the State of Palestine would be recognized by Israel as the state of the Palestinians, while the State of Israel would be recognized by the Palestinians as the state of the Jewish people.
+This was crucial because it encapsulated the prime minister’s effort to pass the controversial legislation, Basic Law: Israel as the Nation-State of the Jewish People.
+That is, Netanyahu felt he could not demand that the Palestinians recognize Israel as a Jewish state if Israel’s Jewish character was not enshrined in a basic law.
+This was one of the major concessions the United States demanded from the Palestinians – that they recognize Israel as a Jewish state, despite the fact that Palestinians comprise over 20% of Israel’s citizenry (not to speak of the millions of Palestinian refugees who insist on the “right of return” to what is now Israel.)

+In addition, the plan’s insistence that no Arab or Jew would be uprooted from their home undermined the entire discourse on the illegality of settlements in the occupied territories, which had been a central issue in negotiations since the 1990s.
+The plan specifically denies this reading of international law by declaring that “withdrawing from territory captured in a defensive war is a historical rarity.”
+In addition, the plan emphasizes “that the State of Israel has already withdrawn from at least 88% of the territory it captured in 1967,” thereby endorsing the Israeli right-wing position.
+This stance was summarily rejected by the European Union and the international community, but their opposition went unheeded by the Trump administration.
+The plan opened the door for Netanyahu to try to change the attitude toward Israel in the larger European community, and especially in the Eastern European nations, as discussed below.

-The most significant part from the perspective of the occupied territories and the fate of the Palestinian state is indeed Trump’s major idea that peace should not demand the uprooting of people from their homes – Jews or Arabs (P. 8).
-As the plan determines: forced population transfers of either Arab or Jews would be avoided (p.
-11).
-The immediate meaning of this statement is that no (illegal or otherwise) Jewish settlement in the territories would be evacuated, and therefore that the viability of a sovereign Palestinian state is virtually nullified.
-Add to that the demand that Palestine would be fully demilitarized, and that US-style democracy is being forced on it – as Palestine would have to have a constitution and secure rule of law, freedom of press, fair elections etc. and avoid incitement in their education textbooks this is hardly a forthcoming peace offer for a Palestinian independent state.
-In fact, that was a long-standing tactics of Netanyahu.
-At the height of the Obama administration, just before Netanyahu has made the infamous Bar-Ilan speech where he endorsed the two states solution, his dad, the historian and ideologue, Ben-Zion Netanyahu, was interviewed by Amit Segal.
-Your son supports a Palestinian state, he put the question to the father.
-“He does not support.
-He supports on such terms that the Palestinians would never accept,” explicates the historian, foreseeing the future of the Hebron agreement as well as the Peace to Prosperity.
+The premise that peace should not demand the uprooting of people from their homes – Jews or Arabs – was indeed the most significant part of the “Peace to Prosperity” plan from the perspective of the occupied territories and the fate of the Palestinian state.
+According to the plan’s “conceptual map,” borders would be drawn in a manner that “avoids forced population transfers of either Arab or Jews.”
+The immediate implication was that no Jewish settlement in the territories would be evacuated, thus calling into question the viability of a sovereign and contiguous Palestinian state.
+The plan also demanded the full demilitarization of Palestine and the implementation of a U.S.-style democracy: Palestine would be required to ratify a constitution and maintain the rule of law, freedom of press, fair elections, etc., and erase any incitement from the textbooks used in Palestinian schools.
+This was hardly a generous peace offer for an independent Palestinian state.
+In fact, it reflected a long-standing tactic of Netanyahu.
+At the height of the Obama administration, just before Netanyahu made his Bar-Ilan speech endorsing the two-state solution, his father, the historian and ideologue Ben-Zion Netanyahu, was interviewed by the journalist Amit Segal.
+“Does your son support a Palestinian state?” he asked the father.
+“No, he does not.
+He supports one on such terms that the Palestinians would never accept,” the historian clarified.